gidariss/mrcnn-object-detection/README.md

 	{path-to-mrcnn-object-detection}/data/vgg_pretrained_models

 4.  open matlab from the directory {path-to-mrcnn-object-detection}/
-5. Run mrcnn_build.m
+5. Edit the startup.m script by setting the installation directories paths of Edge Boxes, Piotr's image processing MATLAB toolbox, and Selective Search to the proper variables (see startup.m).
 6. Run startup.m
-7. add on matlab the paths to installation directories of the Edge Boxes, Piotr's image processing MATLAB toolbox, and Selective Search code.

 If you will use the pre-trained object detection models then